NikaMikeltadze/Spring-Gym-CRM/README.md

 # Spring Gym CRM

-Spring Gym CRM is a Spring Boot REST API for managing trainees, trainers, and training sessions.
+Spring Gym CRM is a microservices-based project for managing trainees, trainers, and training sessions.
-It includes authentication, profile management, training scheduling, health checks, and Prometheus-ready metrics.
+It includes authentication, profile management, training scheduling, health checks, Prometheus-ready metrics, and service discovery.

+## Architecture & Microservices

+This repository is structured as a multi-module Maven project consisting of several independent microservices:

+1. **gym-main-service** (Port `8080`): The core Spring Boot REST API for managing trainees, trainers, and training sessions.
+It handles authentication, data access (H2/PostgreSQL), and main business logic.
+2. **gym-discovery-service** (Port `8761`): A Spring Cloud Netflix Eureka Server acting as the central service registry.
+It allows microservices to register and discover each other without hardcoding network addresses.
+3. **trainee-workload-service** (Port `8081`): A separate microservice for processing and aggregating trainer workload.
+It receives training events from the main service and maintains monthly workload totals in its own database.

 ## Features